 It’s not just a hardship, it’s also unconstitutional.

 Today, the American Civil Liberties Union Foundations of Southern and Northern California, and the First Amendment Coalition filed a lawsuit in U.S. District Court in Fresno against Kern County Superior Court officials for denying access to court proceedings in violation of the First Amendment to the U.S. Constitution.
+(Read more about FAC’s open-government advocacy amid the COVID-10 crisis.)

 The suit comes at a time when many businesses in Kern County, including bowling alleys and hair salons, have been permitted to reopen.
 Still, Janie Randle, who is one of several plaintiffs in the lawsuit, has been denied access to court hearings in Bakersfield concerning her son, accused of attempted murder.